lasircc/semalytics-demo/README.md

 `$ docker-compose up`

-Such process may take several minutes.
-It's time for a cup of coffee ☕
+Such a process may take several minutes...
+Anyone up for a cup of coffee? ☕

 Once ended, you will see the aggregated output of each container.
 It must resemble the following one: